Shoaibkhan11/chat_analysis/README.md

 - The moment you upload the file you can see your file in the form of a table in the screen
 - Here is the link of the Web App to use it ,which is deployed in streamlit.
 - https://chatanalysis-lwacrnenw5ujwwcisjfd2y.streamlit.app/
+- Make sure the chat you are uploading must be in the 24 hour format and not in the 12 hour format.